Business | 19 min read

 For instance, in our portfolio, we emphasize all the listed features.
 Agree?
-When screening a UX portfolio, emphasize the quality and depth, not quantity.
+When screening a UX portfolio, pay attention to the quality and depth, not quantity.

-If you like the narration and thoughts, please follow the link to the portfolio, contact app designer for hire.
+If you like the narration and thoughts, follow the link to the portfolio, and contact the app designer for hire.